 Installing a toilet in a basement is not difficult, particularly if you already have sewage and water supply.
 Further, by installing a basement toilet yourself, you can turn your basement into a living area at a relatively low cost.
 We do recommend attempting this project only if you have some DIY experience and the proper tools.

 Locating Rough-in and Plumbing

 This is, obviously, the first thing that you need to do.
 In most cases, the rough-in will be between 10 and 14 inches from the wall, which makes it easy to find.
 Also, water supply pipes should be located around nine inches above the floor, usually behind the drain.
 In some cases, a flange will already be installed, but it could be installed too high or too low.

 If it’s installed too high, don’t worry – you can simply cut it down and add a new flange.
 If it’s installed too low, that you will need a flange extender, which you can find in most hardware stores at a relatively low price.

 Before you start the installation, you will need to turn off the water supply to your home.
 Make sure to check if you can do it by yourself since some homes require the utility company to cut off the water.
 Also, if you plan to add a shower, a tub, or other fixtures, you will need to dig a trench to attach the drainage to the toilet’s drain line.

 Install the Toilet Flange

 The first thing that you should do when installing the flange is to inspect the drain pipe.
 It might be metal, ABS, or some other material, so be sure that the flange is made from the same material.
 Then, if the drainpipe is not at floor level, you will need to cut it down.
-Remove the cap with a hammer and don’t forget to stuff with cloth to block the smell.
+Remove the cap with a hammer and don’t forget to stuff it with a cloth to block the smell.